wp-plugins/social-dropdown/readme.txt

 == Description ==

 NOTE: Please update to 1.4.7.
 This update fixes a problem found when using the plugin in linux servers.
+If you would like to use an older version, version 1.2.2 is the most stable version of the plugin.

 This plugin displays several social bookmarking options in a dropdown.
 Unlike other social bookmarking displays, this does not cause clutter.